Get started

 • To omit the information from the import, choose Ignore Column.

-2. When you’re finished, click Import, then click Show Imported Items.
+2. When you’re finished, click Continue, then click View imported items.

 If you want to change anything about the import, like importing the data into a different vault, click Undo Import and start again.

-After you’ve imported your information into 1Password, delete the unencrypted CSV file, and turn on any backup software you turned off earlier.
+After you’ve imported your information into 1Password, delete the unencrypted CSV file, then turn on any backup software you turned off earlier.

 Still need help?